Ekumen-OS/andino/andino_base/README.md

 This package:
  - Implements `andino`'s [hardware interface](https://control.ros.org/master/doc/ros2_control/hardware_interface/doc/writing_new_hardware_interface.html).
  - Provides a communication with microcontroller:
-   - `andino_base::MotorDriver` class is in charge of the Serial communication for commanding the motors.
+   - `andino_base::SerialMcu` class (implementing the `andino_base::Mcu` interface) is in charge of the Serial communication with `andino_firmware`, exposing its full command set (motors, encoders, PID tuning, GPIOs and IMU).
-     - An application is provided for evaluating the communication: Check `applications/motor_driver_demo.cpp`.
-To use this application simply execute `motor_driver_demo --help` to see the options.
+     - An application is provided for evaluating the communication: Check `applications/serial_mcu_demo.cpp`.
+To use this application simply execute `serial_mcu_demo --help` to see the options.
    - This communication module is used by the hardware interface implementation.

 ## Hardware Interface